Nathan-Ribeiro-de-Souza/instagram-clone-wip/README.md

 # Instagram UI Clone

+## Live Demo

 [View Project](https://nathan-ribeiro-de-souza.github.io/instagram-clone-wip/)

-A simple Instagram interface clone built using HTML and CSS.
+A front-end interface inspired by Instagram, built using HTML5 and CSS3, focused on layout design, styling, and UI replication.

+---

 ## About the Project

-This project is a front-end prototype inspired by the Instagram layout.
-It focuses on practicing layout, styling, and UI design.
+This project is a visual clone of the Instagram interface, developed to practice real-world UI design and layout structuring.
+The goal was to replicate a familiar social media layout while maintaining clean and organized code.

+---

- ## Technologies
+## Technologies Used

-HTML5
+* HTML5
-CSS3
+* CSS3

+---

 ## Features

-Instagram-like layout
+* Instagram-like interface layout
-Styled components using CSS
+* Styled components using CSS
-Responsive design
+* Responsive design (partially implemented)

-## Status:
-🚧 Work in progress
+* Clean and organized structure

+---

 ## What I Learned

-Structuring HTML pages
-Styling with CSS
+* Structuring layouts based on real-world applications
+* Improving CSS styling and visual consistency
-Building real-world UI layouts
+* Building reusable UI components

-Made with 💻 by me
+* Understanding spacing, alignment, and layout hierarchy

+---

+## Future Improvements

+* Improve full responsiveness across all screen sizes
+* Add interactivity using JavaScript
+* Enhance UI details (hover effects, transitions, animations)
+* Refactor layout using CSS Grid where appropriate
+* Improve accessibility and semantic structure
+* Optimize design consistency and spacing

+---

+## Status

+In progress

+---

+## 👨‍💻Author

+Nathan Ribeiro de Souza